kracejic/cleanCppProject/readme.md

-# EmptyCppProject
+# cleanCppProject

 This is a empty frame for project in C++.
-It should help to start a new project without caring much about project/build enviroment setup.
+It should help to start a new project without caring much about project/build environment setup.

 ## Important pages